All enquiries should be directed to the Central Registration Officer:

 This enrolment scheme does not offer an option for deferring your enrolment, if you wish to withdraw your child for this year you will need to re-enrol for the following year.

 Should you wish to cancel or withdraw your child’s enrolment, please contact the Central Enrolment Officer.
 This will assist us to update our records and offer the place to the next child on the waiting list.

 Due to the State Government Kindergarten Funding Guidelines, kindergartens are unable to offer more than one year of funded kindergarten, unless exceptional circumstances exist and prior approval is granted by the Department of Education and Training.
 Further information about the Kindergarten Guide is available at education.vic.gov.au.

 Enquiries regarding the Central Enrolment Procedure should be directed to the Central Enrolment Officer.

 Priority of Access

-The following six (6) criteria for priority of access will be considered with each application.
-They are listed in ranking order of priority.
+The following criteria for priority of access will be considered with each application.

 The child is: